lirsacc/lirsac.me/content/blog/2019-12-11-aptly-setup/index.md

 <aside>

-This article was originally published on [Threads' engineering blog](https://thread.engineering/2019-12-11-aptly-setup/).
+This article was originally published on [Thread's engineering blog](https://thread.engineering/2019-12-11-aptly-setup/).

 </aside>